 I believe that prioritising is key.
 Are luxury bloggers and Youtubers possibly influencing people to prioritise spending money on designer clothing and accessories before investing in other things?

-I’ve heard Youtubers say to viewers before now that if they want to treat themselves to something designer and they can afford it, then they should make the purchase.
+I’ve heard Youtubers say to viewers that if they want to treat themselves to something designer and they can afford it, then they should make the purchase.
 I can see why they say this, as we should enjoy the present.
 However, a part of me is wishing they would add more than ‘if you can afford it’.

 To me, being able to afford a luxury item means already having a large emergency fund saved up, plus prioritising certain other things.
 Everybody will have different priorities, but many will find that having a reliable car and saving for a deposit for a home would be well placed at the top of the list.